AbdulTheAnalyst/AbdulTheAnalyst/README.md

 ## About Me

-I'm Roqeeb, an ardent learner in the realm of Data Science and Engineering, specializing as an Analytics Engineer.
+I'm Roqeeb, an ardent learner in the realm of Data Analytics and Engineering, specializing as an Analytics Engineer.
 I have a relentless drive to upskill myself with relevant knowledge, ensuring I stay updated in this rapidly evolving field.
 I'm particularly passionate about helping organizations leverage data to make informed, data-driven decisions.

 ## Skills